-NUR 242 Pharmacology (3 cr. hrs.)
+NUR 242 Pharmacology

 This course is designed to introduce major drug families and classifications.
 Students will learn pharmacodynamics, pharmacokinetics, therapeutic uses, adverse reactions, precautions and contraindications, nursing interventions and client education of selected drugs.
-Prerequisites: CHE 113, BMS 243 and BMS 250 or equivalent.
+Prerequisites: CHE 113, BMS 243 and BMS 250 or equivalent, NUR 221, 250.

-NUR 250 Fundamentals of Nursing and Health Care
+NUR 250 Fundamentals of